-We then asked members to complete the following phrases ...
+We then asked members to complete the following phrases, together ...

-Music makes the world GO ROUND Like a broken RECORD Blow your own TRUMPET Music to my EARS Face the MUSIC Play it by EAR As fit as a FIDDLE Hit the right NOTE It takes two to TANGO And all that JAZZ March to the beat of your own DRUM Swan SONG Strike a CHORD Sing a different TUNE Going for a SONG Play it by EAR As clean as a WHISTLE Clear as a BELL Tickle the IVORIES Make a song and DANCE about something Drum up SUPPORT Sing from the same HYMN SHEET
+Music makes the world GO ROUND Like a broken RECORD Blow your own TRUMPET Music to my EARS Face the MUSIC Play it by EAR As fit as a FIDDLE Hit the right NOTE It takes two to TANGO All that JAZZ March to the beat of your own DRUM Swan SONG Strike a CHORD Sing a different TUNE Going for a SONG Play it by EAR As clean as a WHISTLE As clear as a BELL Tickle the IVORIES Make a song and DANCE about something Drum up SUPPORT Sing from the same HYMN SHEET

-1. What is the BBC Radio 4 show called that has celebrities pick their eight favourite tracks to take with them if they were castaway?
+What is the BBC Radio 4 show called that has celebrities pick their eight favourite tracks to take with them if they were castaway to a desert island?